Swimming at the 2024 Summer Olympics – Men's 100-metre freestyle: Race

 The final took place at 22:39 on 31 July.
 Pan led the race from start to finish to claim a new world record of 46.40, which broke his previous world record of 46.80 set at the 2024 World Championships.
 He swam both the fastest opening half split of 22.28 and the fastest closing half split of 24.12.
 Chalmers was last at the halfway turn, but he swam the second fastest closing 50 metres to win silver with 47.48—his third Olympic medal in the event.
 Popovici finished 0.01 seconds behind Chalmers with 47.49 to win bronze, and Németh finished 0.01 seconds behind Popovici to finish fourth with 47.50.
+Salchow finished sixth with a German record of 47.80.
 All eight swimmers finished in under 48 seconds, which had never happened before in an Olympic final, and SwimSwam called it an "unbelievable race".

 Pan's swim broke the first swimming world record of these Olympics, which re-ignited discussions over whether the Paris Olympic pool was "slow" or not.
 It was the biggest margin of victory in the event since the 1928 Olympics, and it was China's first medal in the event.
 After the race, Pan, through a translator, called the race a "perfect performance".